ultraleettech/currency-rates/README.md

 ### Laravel <5.5

-Laravel 5.5 introduced package discovery, which CurrencyRates fully utilizes.
+Laravel 5.5 introduced package discovery, which Currency Rates fully utilizes.
 However, if you are using an earlier version of Laravel, you will need to register the service provider in your `config/app.php` file:

 ```php
 'providers' => [